cheeyeo/cheeyeo.github.io/_posts/2025-08-04-triton-server-sagemaker-ai-inference.md

 ...
 {% endhighlight %}

-Note that even though we can run Triton both HTTP and GRPC, when deploying via SageMaker Inference, its running only a HTTP service on port 8080.
+Note that even though we can run Triton both HTTP and GRPC endpoints locally, when deploying via SageMaker Inference, its running only a HTTP service on port 8080.

 In the next post, I will be showing an example of how to test and invoke the provisioned endpoint.